-Are you having trouble retaining your company’s Millennial employees?
+Are you having trouble retaining your company’s entry-level employees?
 So is everyone else.
 According to Gallup, Millennial turnover is costing the US economy more than $30 billion every year.
-Clearly, there’s something very wrong with the way many companies have been recruiting, hiring and attempting to engage Millennial talent.
+Clearly, there’s something very wrong with the way many companies have been recruiting, hiring and attempting to engage Millennial talent, and it will only get worse as Gen Z joins the workforce.

-We’ve all read about what you should do when it comes to hiring Millennials for entry- and junior-level roles.
-But as you build your Millennial talent pipeline for your company, here’s what NOT to do:
+We’ve all read about what you should do when it comes to hiring tech savvy Career Launchers for entry- and junior-level roles.
+But as you build your entry-level talent pipeline for your company, here’s what NOT to do:

 DON’T let your judgment get clouded by an attractive resumé

 When you meet a candidate who just graduated from a prestigious university with a 4.0 GPA and an impressive set of internships on their resumé, it’s easy to get swayed into thinking they’ll be a perfect fit for your company.
 But we’ve all had these “ideal” candidates fall short on the job due to low performance, poor fit, or both.